JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref7]: Michael Brian Schiffer, “Origin of the Domesticated Sunflower,” in _Archaeology’s Footprints in the Modern World_ (Salt Lake City: University of Utah Press, 2017), 241-46.

+[^ref8]: <![endif]--> “Heiser (1965) proposed an hypothesis that is still tenable.
+The species [_Helianthus annuus_] spread prehistorically over eastern North America as a weedy camp-follower.”
+Jonathan D. Sauer, “HELIANTHUS – SUNFLOWER,” in _Historical Geography of Crop Plants: A Select Roster_ (Bosa Roca: Taylor and Francis Group, 1993), 23.

 [^ref8]: For more on the debate about the domesticated sunflower in prehistoric Mexico and North America see Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” _Genetic Resources and Crop Evolution_ 45 (1988): 447-49; David L. Lentz, et al., “Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico,” _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232-37; Benjamin K. Blackman, et al., “Sunflower Domestication Alleless Support Single Domestication Center in Eastern North America,” _Proceedings of the National Academy of Science of the Unites States of America_ 108, no. 34 (August 2011): 14360-65.

 [^ref9]: Heiser, “The Domesticated Sunflower in Mexico?,” page #.